EIART/raycast-linear-issue/CONTRIBUTING.md

+# Contributing to Linear Issue AI

+Thanks for your interest in improving this Raycast extension!
+Contributions of all kinds are welcome—bug reports, feature ideas, docs updates, or code changes.

+## Getting Started

+1. Fork the repository and create a feature branch (`git checkout -b feature/your-feature`).
+2. Install dependencies with `npm install`.
+3. Run the extension locally via `ray develop`.

+## Development Checklist

+- Keep the TypeScript strict mode warnings at zero.
+- Run `npm run lint` before pushing.
+This executes Raycast's ESLint and Prettier checks.
+- Prefer English for code comments and UI strings.
+- Include screenshots/gifs when proposing UX/UI changes.

+## Reporting Issues

+When opening an issue, please include:

+- Raycast version and macOS version.
+- Steps to reproduce (screenshots or screen recordings are helpful).
+- Expected vs actual behavior.

+## Pull Requests

+- Keep PRs focused; avoid combining unrelated changes.
+- Describe the motivation, approach, and testing in the PR description.
+- Link any related issues.
+- After opening a PR, ensure CI (lint/build) is green.

+## Code of Conduct

+Be respectful and constructive.
+By participating you agree to follow the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).
+If inappropriate behavior occurs, please contact the maintainers.
 # Contributing Guide

 Thanks for taking the time to improve **Linear Issue AI**!
 This document explains how to set up your environment, propose changes, and ship a release-quality Raycast extension.